 There are a number of additional asynchronous strategies you might consider to keep students who are unable to join your synchronous sessions due to time zone or security conflicts engaged and participating in the course.
 Several approaches are highlighted here.

 Beyond time-zone differences, you may have students who are accessing your course remotely from a country that has internet firewall restrictions or strict policies about certain types of content.
 Students located in China, for example, may not have access to some frequently used instructional platforms (i.e. Youtube.com) and recent laws have made it easier for officials to prosecute individuals for crimes against the state for expressing certain opinions and perspectives.
-Working with students in these situations early in the course (see several recommendations here) to ensure they can access essential course content in a safe and secure fashion will ensure a more equitable learning experience for all your students.
+Working with students in these situations early in the course (see several recommendations here and here) to ensure they can access essential course content in a safe and secure fashion will ensure a more equitable learning experience for all your students.

 Some general guidance for FurmanFlex and Online Assessment (with links to additional resources) is available on the FDC’s website (link here).

-Two notes of interest as you consider your adaptations:
+Three notes of interest as you consider your adaptations:

 If you feel as if proctored, synchronous exams are essential for your course, you might consider proctoring those via an online video conferencing platform like Zoom.
 In order to do this, you would set up a timed Moodle Quiz, gather students in a Zoom session, and proctor that exam live.